-- Make syrup by dissolving sugar in water and simmer till thick enough to coat a spoon, then add lemon and orange blossom water and simmer 2 more minutes.
+- Make syrup by dissolving sugar in water and simmer till thick enough to coat a spoon, then add lemon and orange blossom water and simmer for 2 more minutes.
 Cool to room temperature in the refrigerator.

 - Keep the filo covered with a damp towel while brushing the layers to prevent it from drying out.
 Don't worry if it tears, though, it will still look and taste fine.

 - Cut diagonally into lozenge shapes.
-Bake at 350º for 30 minutes, then increase temperature to 450º for 15 minutes or less till puffed and golden.
+Bake at 350º for 30 minutes, then increase the temperature to 450º for 15 minutes or less till puffed and golden.

 - Remove from oven and quickly pour cold syrup over baklava.
-Cool.